 The Momentum deliver all of that and more, including an increasingly common feature, transparency mode, which allows you to pipe in ambient sound while you jam out.
 Advanced features like Bluetooth 5.0 and Bluetooth LE 5.0 allow the Momentum to offer no notable video lag, unshakable wireless connection (we never had a single stutter throughout testing), and a perfectly drawn stereo image that shrugs off the wobbly stereo channels of so many cheaper models.

 Unlike the Master & Dynamic buds mentioned above, the Momentum opt for touch controls to navigate playback, which comes with both pros and cons.
 Through basic touches, you can do everything from song skip and volume control to call reception.
 You can even call up your go-to assistant with a quick tap on the right bud (a held tap raises volume), though we found ourselves doing so accidentally more than we’d like.

 Touch controls always have their unresponsive moments, but in general, the system works well.
 Making sure we used the entire pad of our finger, rather than just the tip, made for the best contact and consistent response.
 Sennheiser’s Smart Control app offers further options for control, including Transparency Mode settings and digital EQ to dial in your sound.

-That’s all good news (especially at this price), because the one place the Momentum don’t fully deliver is battery life.
+That’s all good news (especially at this price) because the one place the Momentum don’t fully deliver is battery life.
 At four hours of playback per charge, they fall below our favorites like Jabra’s Elite Active 65T and Apple’s own AirPods, both of which cost a lot less.
-What’s more, the case itself only offers two extra charges (Apple’s offers five) for 12 total hours, meaning you’ll have to keep it plugged in fairly often, which further irked us that Sennheiser didn’t throw in a longer cable.
+What’s more, the case itself only offers two extra charges (Apple’s offers four) for 12 total hours, meaning you’ll have to keep it plugged in fairly often, which further irked us that Sennheiser didn’t throw in a longer cable.